RedaNoor/Netixsol/Week 5/Day 5/README.md

 ## 1. OpenRouter setup

-This version uses **OpenRouter instead of mock mode**.
+This notebook uses **OpenRouter**.
 OpenRouter exposes an OpenAI-compatible API, so the project uses the OpenAI Python client with `base_url=https://openrouter.ai/api/v1`.
 The default model is `openai/gpt-4.1-mini`.

 Create a `.env` file from `.env.example`: